Ravindu-97/COVDET/README.md

 # COVDET

-This repository contains all the main files of the **COVDET** project - a web application to detect COVID-19 infected Pneumonia with chest X-Ray images using Convolutional Neural Networks (CNN) in deep learning
+This repository contains all the main files of the **COVDET** project - a web application to detect COVID-19 infected Pneumonia with chest X-Ray images using Convolutional Neural Networks (CNN) in deep learning.

 Content:
 * Frontend Code